Raasikh/isitA.com/README.md

-# isitA.com

-### Environment Setup

-Here’s a concise **step-by-step guide** for someone to run the application - only the essential steps:

----
 > ### Hey Bro
 > - I noticed we have many commands that we will likely repeat often, so I decided to use `make`.
 If you are using Linux or Mac, `make` is available by default.
 If you are on Windows, check [this guide](https://medium.com/@AliMasaoodi/installing-make-on-windows-10-using-chocolatey-a-step-by-step-guide-5e178c449394).
 Let me know if you run into any issues.
 > - Remember to create the .env file you can copy the example file that I pushed.